johbenrivcar/setedious/README.md

 # setedious

-A wrapper for [tedious] that returns named data sets from multiple SQL Selects, or SP calls.
+A wrapper for [tedious] that returns named data sets from multiple SQL Selects or SP calls.
 The primary objective of the module is to simplify handling of returning multiple recordsets from a single SQL call.